MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
-#### Block unwanted navigations
+#### Block unwanted navigating

-The `NavigationStarting` event allows the app to cancel navigations in WebView2, including for frames.
+The `NavigationStarting` event allows the app to cancel navigating to specified URLs in WebView2, including for frames.

 ##### [C#](#tab/c-sharp)